jswoboda/ISRSpectrum/docs/source/pluginfo.rst

 The code archetecture allows for the additon of plugins to calculate the Gordeyev integral.
 The plugins are required to be in the "plugins" folder.
 The script find_gord_plugs.py can move the file to the correct folder.
 The plugin must have the following naming convention gord_<NAME>.py.

 Each plugin is required to have a class name GordPlug with a method calcgordeyev.
 The inputs are a numpy array that is defined by the user.
 The basic inputs will be the dataline, K value of the radar in rad/m, omeg the frequency vector as a numpy array that the spectrum is evaluated over in rad/s and a boolian called dFlag to determine if any print statements will be used.
+The dataline has to include the following [Ns, Ts, qs, vs, ms], where Ns is species number density in m^-3, Ts is the species temperature in K, vs is the Doppler velocity in m/s, qs is the charge, and ms is the atomic weight.
+The returned data must be four outputs: (gord, Ts, Ns, qs,omeg_s) which is the resulting Gordeyev integral evaluated over the frequency space, the species temperature, the species density, the charge, and the doppler corrected radian frequency.

+T

 .. code-block:: python